 - valid possible subordinates within an alternative hierarchy to the current entry - are already in the alternative hierarchy

-They are sorted alphabetically according to the values generated by the VFLabel tag (see page 50).
+They are sorted alphabetically according to the values generated by the $\underline{VFLabel}$ tag.

 The VFAltMoveSelection tag must be within an HTML FORM whose ACTION element is set to the VFAltMoveSelectionURI.